On the Complexity of Target Set Selection in Simple Geometric Networks: Introduction

 In this work, we study the following deterministic model of disease spread.
 We are given a social network represented as a simple, undirected graph~${G=(V,E)}$, a threshold function $t\colon V\to\N$ that associates each agent with her \emph{immunity} (or \emph{threshold}), and a \emph{budget} $k\in\N$.
 Our goal is to select a group $S\subseteq V$, $|S| \leq k$, of initially infected agents (a \emph{target set}) such that all agents get infected by the following activation process:

 In other words, the disease spreads in discrete rounds.
-A healthy agent $v$ becomes infected if the number of neighbours already infected reaches the agent's immunity value $\thr(v)$.
+A healthy agent $v$ becomes infected if the number of neighbors already infected reaches the agent's immunity value $\thr(v)$.
 We note that once an agent is infected, she remains in this state for the rest of the process.
+We shall also refer to infected agent as \emph{activated} or \emph{active} agent.

 \cite{DreyerR2009} studied a similar model under the name \textsc{Irreversible $k$-threshold Process}.
 Unlike our setting, in their work, the immunity value is the same for all agents.
 Therefore, the presented model is more general and corresponds, in fact, to the \TSS problem (\TSSshort for short) where thresholds can be agent-specific.